navgarcha/cnn-logger/README.md

 - **LOGZIO_TOKEN** - _REQUIRED_ - The token to authenticate to the Logz.io
   account that the logs should be sent to.
+- **LOG_LEVEL** - _OPTIONAL_ - This defaults to 'important' logs only, set this
+  to determine what log messages should be output.